ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • Recognition of qualification is a procedure, the aim of which is to assess whether a person has sufficient qualification (i.e. meets specified requirements) for the performance of a certain regulated profession/occupation.
 A profession is regulated if the law stipulates specific conditions for its performance, such as education in a specific field, certain length of practice or medical fitness.

 • If you wish to perform a regulated profession, you should make an application to a recognition body.
-The list of regulated professions in the Czech Republic and their respective recognition bodies, as well as specific requirements, is available in the Database of Regulated Professions
+The list of regulated professions in Czechia and their respective recognition bodies, as well as specific requirements, is available in the Database of Regulated Professions

 Professional associations

 As an EU citizen, you have the same rights as Czech citizens regarding employment.
 However, several professions such as attorney, doctor, dentist, tax advisor or architect require membership in a professional association.
-The list of those professions is available here.
+Those professions is available in the list

 Business